The M/V Barracuda Trimaran and Aegis Submarine: Anti-Whaling Sea Control by Design

-The M/V Barracuda will be an entirely new class of ships.
-A leap ahead from today's conservation and anti-poaching operations
+The M/V Barracuda and her future support vessels and tools will be a leap ahead from today's existing anti-poaching and anti-whaling capabilities and operations

-In 2014, the International Marine Mammal Conservation Society began development on what was dubbed the M/V Barracuda version 1 to combat whaling activities in Antarctica (Mainly as an assistance platform to other groups which were taking action at the time).
-It was to be a high-speed vessel that would have achieved speeds in excess of 60 knots and provide sea control in addition to denying the whalers the ability to operate.
+In 2014, the International Marine Mammal Conservation Society began development on the M/V Barracuda version one (1) to combat whaling activities in Antarctica (Mainly as an assistance platform to other groups which were taking action at the time).
+It would have been a high-speed vessel that would have achieved speeds in excess of 60 knots, and provide sea control against the whalers.

-Since then, the whalers around the world have in some manner, changed their entire operations or operating structure, like operating closer to their home countries.
-We’re developing version 2 of the M/V Barracuda, dubbed the Long Range Offshore Interdiction Patrol and Research Vessel (LROIP-RV).
+Since the whaling fleet have left Antarctica for now, the whalers around the world have in some manner, changed their entire operations or operating structure, like operating closer to their home countries.
+To counter this, we’re developing version two (2) of the M/V Barracuda, dubbed the Long Range Offshore Interdiction Patrol and Research Vessel (LROIP-RV).

 While every organization has its supporters and haters, we must mention clearly that we don’t do the possible, we do the impossible because if you’re not pushing the boundaries, then what are you doing for wildlife conservation?